dotnet/AspNetCore.Docs/aspnetcore/blazor/project-structure.md

 ::: moniker-end

 > [!NOTE]
-> Custom script files added to the `wwwroot/index.cshtml` file should appear before the closing `</body>` tag.
-The order of loading JavaScript files is important in some scenarios, such as JS interop.
+> JavaScript files added to the `wwwroot/index.html` file should appear before the closing `</body>` tag.
+The order that custom JavaScript code is loaded from JavaScript files is important in some scenarios.
+For example, ensure that JavaScript files with interop methods are included before Blazor framework JavaScript files.

 * `_Imports.razor`: Includes common Razor directives to include in the app's components (`.razor`), such as [`@using`](xref:mvc/views/razor#using) directives for namespaces.